Dantochi/Dantochi/README.md

 ###

-<p align="left">My name Tochukwu and I'm a Tech enthusiast and Jesus Lover, from Nigeria.</p>
+<p align="left">My name Tochukwu and I'm a Jesus Lover and Tech enthusiast, from Nigeria.</p>

 ###